top of page

 A dee blue sky with one puffy culumous cloud.
 In the bottom of the photo is the red rock mesas of Mesa, AZ.

-You may not know this, but Mesa, Arizona was the very first city to become an autism certified city through IBCCES.
+You may not know this, but Mesa, Arizona, was the very first city to become an autism-certified city through IBCCES.
 Practically every inch of Mesa has been designed to be autism-friendly, so you will never lack for finding things to do and see.
-Calming adventures can include Butterfly Wonderland, while more adventurous days must include tubing at the lower salt bend.
-Mealtimes will never be an issue in Mesa either, thanks to all the autism-friendly restaurants waiting to serve you!
+Calming adventures can include Butterfly Wonderland, while more adventurous days must consist of tubing at the lower salt bend.
+Mealtimes will never be an issue in Mesa, thanks to all the autism-friendly restaurants waiting to serve you!

 6. Myrtle Beach, South Carolina